 - 1 teaspoon orange zest

-- 30 grams candied orange peel cut into small pieces
+- 1 oz. candied orange peel, cut into small pieces

 Instructions

-- Let them rise for 60 minutes in a warm room.
+- Grease a baking tray with butter and place the loaves on it.
+Let them rise for 60 minutes in a warm place.1 tablespoon butter

-- Beat the egg and coat the top of the buns.
+- Beat the egg and brush it over the loaves.1 egg

-- Dust with confectioner's sugar just before serving.
+- Dust with confectioners sugar before serving.1 tablespoon confectioners sugar

 Notes